We do not currently have a class scheduled. Watch this space for updates!

 Special Note about Circuit Civil Mediation Certification Requirements:

 NOTE: The Florida Supreme Court has mandatory requirements which must be met by a person applying for certification as a mediator.
 In addition to completing a Florida Supreme Court certified mediation training program, the applicant must possess sufficient education (which may include graduate level degrees or certificates for circuit civil mediator certification) and experience, complete the required mentorship obligations, and demonstrate good moral character.
-The specific requirements are contained in rules 10.100, Certification Requirements, and 10.105, Point System Categories, Florida Rules for Certified and Court-Appointed Mediators as well as in Administrative Orders AOSC11-1 and AOSC12-48.
+The specific requirements are contained in rules 10.100, Certification Requirements, and 10.105, Point System Categories, Florida Rules for Certified and Court-Appointed Mediators as well as in Administrative Orders of the Supreme Court of Florida.
 This information is in the document How to Become A Florida Supreme Court Certified Mediator, Step By Step Guide which is available at www.flcourts.org, Dispute Resolution, Information for Providers and Legal Professionals, Certification Qualifications (pdf).